kind2-mc/vscode-kind2/README.md

 # Kind 2 Extension for VS Code
-This extension provides basic support for Lustre programming language with Kind 2 annotations.
+This extension provides basic support for the Lustre programming language with Kind 2 annotations.

 ## Requirements
 ### Linux and MacOS